taggedzi/python-design-pattern-rag/docs/behavioral_command.md

 ## Purpose

-The Command pattern turns a request into an object, allowing you to store, queue, or undo it later.
-This makes it easy to separate the object that issues a request from the one that carries it out.
+The Command pattern turns a request into a standalone object.
+This allows you to store, queue, or undo the request later.
+It also separates the object making the request from the one carrying it out.

-## The Problem It Solves
+## Problem It Solves

-Sometimes you want to issue a command without knowing exactly how it will be carried out.
-For example, a user interface might need to perform actions like turning a light on or off, but it shouldn't need to know how the light works.
-The Command pattern lets you wrap requests as objects, allowing them to be passed around, delayed, or undone.
+Sometimes you need to issue a command without knowing how it's executed.
+For example, a user interface might need to turn a light on or off, but it shouldn’t need to know the details of how the light works.
+The Command pattern wraps actions as objects so they can be passed around, delayed, or undone.

 ## When to Use It

-Use this pattern when:
+Use this pattern if:

-* You want to store or delay actions (e.g., in a queue or scheduler).
+* You need to store or delay actions (e.g., in a queue or scheduler).
-* You want to support undo/redo functionality.
+* You want to add undo or redo functionality.
-* You need to pass commands as arguments.
+* You need to pass actions as arguments.
-* You want to decouple objects that issue requests from those that handle them.
+* You want to decouple the sender of a request from the handler.

-## When NOT to Use It
+## When Not to Use It

 Avoid this pattern if:

-* You only need simple, immediate method calls.
+* Your needs are simple and only require immediate method calls.
-* Storing or delaying operations adds unnecessary complexity.
+* Storing or delaying operations would overcomplicate your code.

 ## How It Works

-The pattern has several roles:
+The pattern defines five roles:

-* **Command**: An interface that defines an `execute()` method.
+* **Command**: An interface with an `execute()` method.
-* **ConcreteCommand**: Implements `execute()` and defines what action to take.
+* **ConcreteCommand**: Implements `execute()` and defines the specific action.
-* **Receiver**: The object that actually performs the action (e.g., a light).
+* **Receiver**: The object that performs the action (e.g., a light).
-* **Invoker**: Stores commands and decides when to run them (e.g., a remote control).
+* **Invoker**: Stores commands and decides when to execute them (e.g., a remote control).
-* **Client**: Creates commands and assigns them to the invoker.
+* **Client**: Creates commands and gives them to the invoker.

 ## Real-World Analogy

-Think of a restaurant.
+Imagine a restaurant.
 You (the client) tell the waiter (invoker) what you want.
-The waiter takes your order (command) and gives it to the kitchen (receiver).
-The waiter doesn’t cook, and you don’t need to know how the food is prepared—everyone has a clear role.
+The waiter writes down your order (command) and takes it to the kitchen (receiver).
+The waiter doesn’t cook, and you don’t need to know how the food is prepared.
+Each role is clearly defined.

 ## Simplified Example

-Here’s a basic implementation in Python:
+Here’s a basic Python implementation:

 ```python
 from abc import ABC, abstractmethod